IBM-Cloud/docs/services/Cloudant/api/authorization.md

 >	**Note**: If you choose to generate an API key through the dashboard, remember to record the key name and password.
-These are both randomly generated, and cannot be retrieved if lost or forgotten.
+These values are both randomly generated, and cannot be retrieved if lost or forgotten.

 >	**Note**: [IBM Cloudant Data Layer Local Edition ("Cloudant Local") ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/SSTPQH_1.0.0/com.ibm.cloudant.local.doc/SSTPQH_1.0.0_welcome.html){:new_window}